 Your Oxford SSO account

 Your Oxford Single Sign-On (SSO) account entitles you to use all University resources provided by IT Services and many others run by other parts of the University.
-It is called a Single Sign-On Account as you can access multiple services with a single login and it is sometimes called just your SSO account.
+It is called a Single Sign-On Account as you can access multiple services with a single login and it is sometimes called simply your SSO account.
 Your SSO username (or Oxford username) is the username part of your account credentials.
 You need to activate your account to set it up and change the password at least once a year.

 A Single Sign-On account is created automatically for you.
 For new students, your username and activation code will be sent by email to the address held for you on the University record four days after your returned Card Form has been processed.
 Please ensure the University has a working email address for you.
-If you are an undergraduate applicant, you should make sure their e-mail address is up to date on UCAS.
-If you are a graduate applicant, you should make sure their e-mail address is up to date on Graduate Applicant Self Service.
-Otherwise, it will be sent by internal mail to your main University address.
+If you are an undergraduate applicant, you should make sure your e-mail address is up to date on UCAS.
+If you are a graduate applicant, you should make sure your e-mail address is up to date on the Graduate Applicant Self Service.
+Otherwise, the details will be sent by internal mail to your main University address.

 Activating your Oxford Single Sign-On account

-You need your activation code, and either your student number or University card barcode number in order to go through this procedure.
+To activate your account, you need your activation code, and either your student number or University card barcode number.

 - Access the Web Authentication Service (Webauth)